Scott Aboretum & Gardens

 • Perennials, tropicals, annuals, trees, shrubs, vegetables, and herbs are all welcome.

-• All plants must be potted, well established, and labeled with their Latin name.
+• All plants must be potted, well-established, and labeled with their Latin name.
 Help with plant ID and Latin names is available before plant check-in.

-• Once plants are checked in you will be given one token for every three qualifying plants contributed.
+• Once plants are checked in, you will be given one token for every three qualifying plants contributed.
 Additional tokens may be given for more valuable plants.

 • No Credit Cards!
-Cash, checks and tokens only may be used to purchase plants during the Sale.
+Cash, checks, and tokens may only be used to purchase plants during the Sale.

-• During the exchange, members may select one each of as many different types of plants as their tokens allow.
+• During the Exchange, members may select one each of as many different types of plants as their tokens allow.
 During the Sale session, you may purchase as many of any given type as you wish.

-• Entry is for the Exchange is by number.
+• Entry for the Exchange is by number.
 When you arrive or drop off plants, check in for your line-up number.

 Continued below…